The NCME Network

 Jo Howorth

-Head of Skills Development, Research and Innovation Service, University of Leeds
+Formerly Head of Skills Development, Business Engagement & Enterprise, University of Leeds

 Why I enjoy being part of NCME: The ability to learn and share best practice with colleagues and mentors across the globe has been invaluable when setting up new initiatives at Leeds.
 I lead enterprise and mentoring activities; helping academic colleagues progress their careers, develop partnerships, impactful research and catalyse start-up ideas.
 Having such a large group of people through NCME who are open to sharing their ideas and experience has been a huge support and I highly recommend you to join.